Call now for a FREE Consultation

 Who Issues A Notice Of Intended Prosecution?

-A notice of intended prosecution is issued by the police.
+A notice of intended prosecution is issued by the relevant police constabulary.
 This informs you that the police are considering prosecution for an alleged motoring offence.
 Although this doesn’t always mean that you’ll be prosecuted, the police are legally required to inform a potential defendant that prosecution is being considered within 14 days of an alleged offence.

 Can You Be Prosecuted For Speeding Without Evidence?